06000208/obsidian-items/README.md

 Nothing quite like this exists yet, to the best of my knowledge.
 I've tried too many applications and services to count, and while a handful came close, none were suitable for me or what I needed from them.

 Obsidian's philosophy and design is very appealing, and it's community is wonderful.
-I'm not the only person to want this or similar things ([1](https://forum.obsidian.md/t/relational-databases/10926), [2](https://forum.obsidian.md/t/allow-links-in-yaml-front-matter-notion-like-databases-from-metadata-links-as-first-class-citizens/10052), [3](https://discord.com/channels/686053708261228577/694233507500916796/890793522100322305), etc), so I feel this is worth making.
+Being able to extend obsidian in a way that's suitable for the individual is one of it's goals, and I'm not the only person to want this or similar things ([1](https://forum.obsidian.md/t/relational-databases/10926), [2](https://forum.obsidian.md/t/allow-links-in-yaml-front-matter-notion-like-databases-from-metadata-links-as-first-class-citizens/10052), [3](https://discord.com/channels/686053708261228577/694233507500916796/890793522100322305), etc), so I feel this is worth making.

 ## Credits & Attributions